inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 makes requests to
 `GET {helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` to check on the status of the aggregation job.
+If the continuation is not finished yet, the Helper MAY wait for the job to complete.
+Once the continuation is ready, or if it is already ready, the Helper responds with HTTP status 200 OK and a body consisting of an `AggregationJobResp`, with media type "application/dap-aggregation-job-resp".

-If the continuation is not finished yet, the Helper responds with HTTP status 202 Accepted.
-The Helper's response MAY include a Retry-After header field to suggest a polling interval to the Leader.
+If the continuation is not finished yet, and the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
+The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 If the aggregation job is ready, the Helper constructs an `AggregationJobResp` message ({{aggregation-helper-init}}) with each prep step.
 The order of the